 And shall sing of Your righteousness.

-The short answer is that I have a broken heart and I’m on a mission.
+The short answer is that I have a broken heart and I’m on a new mission.

 Here’s what’s broken my heart: Pew Research came out with a study that found between 82%-88% of kids raised in church attending Christian homes never go back to church once they leave home at 18 for school or work.

 Plainly put, we dropped the ball.
 We let them down.
-We failed in our God appointed mission to help our kids forge a lasting relationship with God Almighty.
+We fumbled in our God appointed mission to help our kids forge a lasting relationship with God Almighty.

 I know that sounds harsh or depressing, or both.